jarretgabel/Maven-Flex-compile-POM/README.md

 Usage
 -------

-1. Navigate to local directory where parent project exists
+1. Navigate to directory where parent project exists
 2. Run the command "mvn install"
 3. Watch the magic